Carpenter Ants Attack

 Carpenter ants are important in the balance of nature because they burrow and nest in dead trees and enhance decay of the wood.
 They achieve pest status when a colony invades and damages the integrity of the wood within a house.
 This educational resource explains how the biology and behavior of carpenter ants relate to control strategies when a homeowner is faced with this problem.

+Homeowners may be concerned if they see carpenter ants inside.
+But, seeing carpenter ants inside the home does not necessarily mean the house is actually infested.
+It could mean the house is simply within foraging distance of a colony.
 Carpenter ants keep occupied galleries clean.
 They remove wood in the form of a coarse sawdust-like material, which they push from the nest.
 This often results in a cone-shaped pile accumulating just below the nest entrance hole.
 This pile may include, in addition to the wood fragments, other debris from the nest, including bits of soil, dead ants, parts of insects and remnants of other food they ate.

 Carpenter Ant Control

-Treating the Colony:
+Treating the Ant Colony:

 Because carpenter ants live in colonies a treatment which targets the colony will be most effective.
 Finding the colony is important.
 Look for the piles of sawdust to locate the entrance.
 Another method to find the colony is to watch the movement of foraging ants.
 Inspect the entire structure and surrounding grounds, because the nest may be outdoors.

 Once you find the colony, control strategy depends on where it is.
 If the colony is in a tree, you can use a dust insecticide labeled for use on trees in the landscape.
 Apply the dust directly into the nest cavity.
+It may be money well spent to hire a pest control professional who has a greater arsenal of products at his/her disposal and proper application equipment.

 Remember, the most effective carpenter ant treatments are those that target the colony.
 Some companies may propose expensive treatments which use more insecticide than is needed to control the carpenter ant problem.